Cortain

-Attestations
+Terminology

 The tradition that Ogier had a short sword is quite old.
-There is an entry for "Oggero spata curta" ("Ogier of the short sword") in the (c.
+There is an entry for "Oggero spata curta" ("Ogier of the short sword") in the Medieval Spanish/Old Castilian Nota Emilianense|Nota Emilianense (c.
 1065–1075), and this is taken as a nickname derived from his sword-name Cortain.
 The sword name does not appear in the oldest extant copy of The Song of Roland (Oxford manuscript), only in versions postdating the Nota.
-(Note: Cortein (Roland, Chateauroux ms., laisses CCCCXXI, CCCCXXXV), Corten (Roland, Venice ms. VII, laisses CCCCXVIII, CCCCXXXII).)

-The sword and its early provenance is described in the chanson de geste Le Chevalerie Ogier.
-The sword has appeared in other chansons de geste somewhat predating Chevalerie Ogier, or composed around the same time as it, such as Aspremont (before 1190) and Renaut de Montauban (aka Quatre fils Aymon, c.
-1200).